ajay-shan18/octanet-service-/README.md

-# task 2
+# task 2 code campus
-# To do list app in html css node.js
+# To do list app in html css .js
-# simple interface
+# simple interface to do list